A Journey of Seeking Pressure and Forces in the Nucleon: Momentum Current Density: Relation to Forces and Potentials

 This is similar to the gauge principle, wherein a conserved current arises when promoting a global symmetry to a local one.
 In certain simple field theories involving only first-order derivatives---such as QED, QCD or scalar fields---the above metric EMT is the same as the Belinfante-Rosenfeld improved EMT.

-As far as the momentum conservation of a system is concerned, the gravity-coupled EMT does not appear to have any special status, aside from the fact that it could, in principle, be measured through gravitational experiments.
+However, as far as the momentum conservation of a system is concerned, the gravity-coupled EMT does not appear to have any special status, aside from the fact that it could, in principle, be measured through gravitational experiments.
 On the other hand, the MCD that admits an interpretation in terms of surface forces---as in the case of liquids and solids---may not be the one that couples to gravity.
-This distinction can be illustrated by an analogy with charge conservation in electromagnetism.
-A charge density distribution and its time evolution can be facilitated through many configurations of ``electric current'',

-where $B^{[ij]}$ is an arbitrary function antisymmetric in $i,j$.
-A specific form of the current, $J^i$, responsible for magnetism, can be measured through the magnetic field it generates.
-By examining the physics of $J^i$, independent of magnetic phenomena, one can understand that this current is associated with the kinetic motion of electric charges.
-However, alternative forms of the current, $J^i + \partial_j B^{[ij]}$, also satisfy the same {\it global} charge conservation, even though they are not physically measurable.
-In the absence of coupling to the magnetic field, all such currents are equivalent from the standpoint of charge conservation.